-No rail service exists in the City of Dacula.
+No rail service is planned in the vicinity of the project.

 06. If the development site is within one mile of fixed route bus services (including any privately operated shuttles or circulators open to the general public), provide information on walking and bicycling accessibility conditions.